caleorourke/grunt-jekyll-pages/CONTRIBUTING.md

 #### Gauge its severity, impact, and occurrences

-Help me understand how serious the issue is and what priority we need to triage it in.
+Help us understand how serious the issue is and what priority we need to triage it in.

 #### Share code pastes in Gist

-Paste any code, logs, or errors into a page on <a href="http://gist.github.com" target="_blank">Gist</a> and drop the link to it in the report.
+Paste any code, logs, or errors into a page on <a href="http://gist.github.com" target="_blank">Gist</a> and drop the link in the issue.

-#### Use our template to write-up your report
+#### Use our template to write-up your issue

-A good report should not require anyone to pine for more information.
+A good issue should not require anyone to pine for more information.
 That's why we suggest using this template.
-It's sufficient for the majority of reports, albeit some issues may require us to ask for more details.
+It's sufficient in most cases, albeit some issues may require us to ask for more details.

 ~~~
 A summary of the issue and what problem it's causing.